taylornetwork/setting/README.md

 (new Setting)->set('key', 'somevalue');
 ```

-If a logged in user exists and no key `key` exists, returns instance of `Setting` model.
+If a logged in user exists and no key `key` exists, returns instance of the `TaylorNetwork\Setting\Setting` model.

 ``` php
 TaylorNetwork\Setting\Setting { #000